solana-labs/solana/docs/src/cli/examples/deploy-a-program.md

 ```

 The dumped file will be in the same as what was deployed, so in the case of a
-shared object, the dumped file will be a fully functional shared object.
-Note
+shared object (the program binary `.so`), the dumped file will be a fully
-that the `dump` command dumps the entire data space, which means the output file
+functional shared object.
+Note that the `dump` command dumps the entire data
-will have trailing zeros after the shared object's data up to `max_len`.
+space, which means the output file will have trailing zeros after the shared
-Sometimes it is useful to dump and compare a program to ensure it matches a
+object's data up to `max_len`.
+Sometimes it is useful to dump and compare a
-known program binary.
-The original program file can be zero-extended, hashed,
+program to ensure it matches a known program binary.
+The dumped file can be
-and compared to the hash of the dumped file.
+zero-truncated, hashed, and compared to the hash of the original program file.

 ```bash
 $ solana dump <ACCOUNT_ADDRESS> dump.so